geforcefan/NoLimitsParkViewer/README.md

 # Performance

 Firefox will perform very fast compared to Chrome when it comes to loading and parsing nl2park files.
-Maybe because of the Garbage Collector implementation of Chrome, I don´t know yet.
-Didn´t analysed this stuff yet.
-This Viewer is also in its early alpha stages, so don´t expect something magic.
+Maybe because of the "garbage collector" implementation of Chrome, just guessing.
+NLViewer is in its early alpha stages, so don´t expect something magic.

 # Usage

-You can use this viewer as a preview renderer on any NoLimits exchanging websites (to provide users a preview of the park before they download the nl2parks).
+You can use this viewer as a preview renderer on any NoLimits exchanging website (to provide users a preview of the park before they download the nl2parks).
 You also can extract the part where the nl2park is being read and parsed to store the nl2park information anywhere or building an own renderer (maybe to generate a 2D view from the top perspective).

 # Example